puppetlabs/puppetlabs-mount_core/README.md

 ### What mount_core affects

-The module can mount and unmount filesystems, and manage mount tables such as /etc/fstab, /etc/vfstab, or /etc/filesystems depending on your operating system.
+The module can mount and unmount filesystems, and manage mount tables such as `/etc/fstab`, `/etc/vfstab`, or `/etc/filesystems` depending on your operating system.

 Mount resources can respond to refresh events, and can remount a filesystem in response to an event from another resource.

 Mount resources automatically create relationships with directories that are either ancestors of the mounted directory or children.
-This way puppet will automatically create ancestor directories before the mount point, and will do that before managing directories and files within the mounted directory.
+This way Puppet will automatically create ancestor directories before the mount point, and will do that before managing directories and files within the mounted directory.

 ### Beginning with mount_core

-To mount the device `/dev/foo` at `/mnt/foo` as read-only:
+To mount the device `/dev/foo` at `/mnt/foo` as read-only, use the following code:

 ```
 mount { '/mnt/foo':